Bill Kurtis: Television career

 In 1982, Kurtis joined Diane Sawyer on The CBS Morning News, the network broadcast from New York City.
 The two were also on the CBS Early Morning News, which aired an hour earlier on most CBS stations.
 He also anchored three CBS Reports: The Plane That Fell from the Sky, The Golden Leaf, and The Gift of Life.

 He returned to WBBM-TV in 1985.
 In 1986, Kurtis hosted a four-part science series on PBS called The Miracle Planet as well as a four-part series in 1987 on the Central Intelligence Agency.
 He formed his own documentary production company, Kurtis Productions, in 1988, the same year he produced "Back to Chernobyl" for the PBS series Nova.
 Kurtis narrated nearly 1,000 documentaries, and Kurtis Productions produced nearly 500 documentaries for series such as The New Explorers on PBS; Investigative Reports and Cold Case Files for A&E; and Investigating History for the History Channel.
 He also hosted American Justice, produced by Towers Productions.
 For CNBC, the company has produced over 200 episodes of American Greed.

 In 1994, Kurtis obtained a videotape showing Richard Speck, convicted of murdering eight student nurses in Chicago in 1966, having jailhouse sex and using drugs within the maximum security facility known as Stateville Correctional Center in Joliet, Illinois.
 He aired a report on WBBM-TV and produced a documentary for A&E Network, resulting in the most sweeping changes to the Illinois penal system in its history.

-Kurtis re-teamed with Walter Jacobson in 2010 to host WBBM-TV's 6 p.m. newscast; they had co-hosted the station's ratings-dominant 10 p.m. newscast from 1973 to Kurtis's move in 1982 to The CBS Morning News.
-Having achieved the hoped-for ratings boost for the newscast, Kurtis and Jacobson retired as news anchors in 2013.
+Kurtis re-teamed with Walter Jacobson in 2010 to host WBBM-TV's 6 p.m. newscast; they had co-hosted the station's dominant 10 p.m. newscast from 1973 until Kurtis's move in 1982 to The CBS Morning News.
+After achieving the hoped-for ratings boost, Kurtis and Jacobson retired as news anchors in 2013.

 Kurtis has received two Peabody Awards, numerous Emmy Awards, awards from the Overseas Press Club, and a DuPont Award.
 He has been inducted into the Illinois and Kansas Halls of Fame.
 In 1998, he was awarded the University of Kansas William Allen White citation.

-He is the narrator of a multimedia book by Joe Garner, We Interrupt This Broadcast, with a foreword by Walter Cronkite and an epilogue by Brian Williams, which was a sequel to the Edward R. Murrow record album I Can Hear It Now.
+He is the narrator of a 1998 multimedia book by Joe Garner, We Interrupt This Broadcast, with a foreword by Walter Cronkite and an epilogue by Brian Williams, which was a sequel to the Edward R. Murrow record album I Can Hear It Now.
 Kurtis has authored three books: On Assignment (1984), Death Penalty on Trial (2004), and Prairie Table Cookbook (2008).

 In June 2015, Kurtis commenced lead hosting duties of Through the Decades, a daily news magazine that covers historical events from that particular day since the advent of television.
 His co-hosts are reporters Kerry Sayers and Ellee Pai Hong.
 The program ended when Decades was rebranded to Catchy Comedy in February 2023.